vmware-tanzu/velero/site/docs/master/namespace.md

-# Customize namespaces in Velero
+# Run in a custom namespace

 The Velero installation and backups by default are run in the `velero` namespace.
 However, it is possible to customize it.